sanju2/AWS-DevSecOps-Project/README.md

 - Create pipeline
 - Add new stage and connect the snyk account to check the vulnerabilities.

 # Step 5
 - Create ECS cluster
 - Create task definition (add port 5000 because our app is running in this port also add tag:latest after the image URI)
 - Create service (make sure the security group has port 5000 added)
 - Once service has been created we can see the task running.
 Go to networking from task tab and copy the Public IP and add :5000 in the end.
-And we can see our app running
+And we can see our app running.

+# Step 6
+- Deployment